d-morrison/IntroStatActivities/_book/02-study-design.md

 ## Terminology review

-Statistics is the study of how best to collect, analyze, and draw conclusions from data.
-Statistical inference will allow us to make a statement about a population parameter based on a sample statistic.

-Some terms covered in this activity are...
+In today's activity, we will examine different types of sampling bias and study designs, confounding variables, and how to determine the scope of inference for a study.
+Some terms covered in this activity are:

 * Population